 Red incites passion and/or anger, blue with calmness and cleanliness.
-But even within these broad color descriptions, shades, tints, and color combinations create strikingly different overall effects.
+And even within these broad color descriptions, shades, tints, and color combinations create strikingly different overall effects.
 It goes deeper than just emotions, too.
-Did you know that cool-toned color schemes in smaller rooms can make a room feel colder even if it’s bathed in more sunlight than other rooms?
-It also works double duty in making the room appear larger than it is!
+Did you know that cool-toned color schemes in small rooms make a room feel colder than larger rooms with less sunlight?
+It also works double-duty in making the room appear larger than it is!
 This knowledge is essential when staging a home for sale.
 You need to accent a home’s best qualities while making the most of what you have.

 4. Coming From Other Careers

 Do you have any previous training in professional organizing, interior decorating, or color consulting?
-Home staging involves elements in all three of these other fields.
+Home staging incorporates elements of all these fields.
 So, your previous experience will give you a welcomed advantage in many of the overlapping concepts!
 Another bonus?
 You’ll be able to expand your portfolio of services!
-In your home staging course, you’ll combine all these ideas, except you’ll use them in different ways.
+In your home staging course, you’ll combine all these ideas except in different ways.
 Instead of inventing new storage solutions, you will keep clutter from creeping back into the home during the sale period.
-Those design elements will come in handy when you’re decorating the house while also trying to clearly define the use of each room.
+Those design elements will come in handy when you’re decorating the house to clearly define the use of each room.
 And your color training?
-It’ll help you create unique and inviting spaces that help home buyers imagine themselves in the home.
+It’ll help you create unique and inviting spaces that help home buyers imagine themselves in the space.

 One of the other most common careers that can benefit from a home staging certification?
 Real estate!

-If you have experience working in real estate, you know just how big of a difference staging can do for a home.
-You may have had a trusty home stager at the ready who you worked with all the time.
+If you have experience working in real estate, you know just how big a difference staging can do for a home.
+You may have had a trusty home stager you worked with all the time.
 But your time to shine is finally here!
-Why not increase your income by providing your clients with a one-stop shop for all their home selling needs?
+Why not increase your income by providing your clients with a one-stop shop for all their home-selling needs?

 After all, you’ll have the best understanding of the home, how it stands in the market, and how to appeal to people who want homes in the area.
-With so much prior practical experience compounded with what you learn in your staging courses, you’ll undoubtedly earn a higher salary!
+With so much prior practical experience compounded with what you’ll learn in your home staging courses, you’ll undoubtedly earn a higher salary!

 Have you decided to take the plunge?